How do US taxes compare internationally?

-Among OECD countries, only Korea, Chile, Mexico collected less than the United States as a percentage of GDP.
+Among OECD countries, only Korea, Chile, Mexico, and Ireland collected less than the United States as a percentage of GDP.
 In many European countries, taxes exceeded 40 percent of GDP.
 But those countries generally provide more extensive government services than the United States does.

 Composition of Tax Revenue

 Social Security Contributions: The United States collects relatively less revenue dedicated to retirement, disability, and other social security programs—24 percent of total tax revenue—than the 26 percent OECD average.
-Some countries were well above that average: the Slovak and Czech Republics, Slovenia, the Netherlands, and Japan all collected more than 40 percent of their revenue from that source.
+Some countries were well above that average: the Slovak and Czech Republics, Slovenia and Japan all collected 40 percent or more of their revenue from that source.

-Property Taxes: Property taxes provided almost twice as large a share of US tax revenue—11 percent in 2014—than the OECD average of 6 percent.
+Property Taxes: Property taxes provided almost twice as large a share of US tax revenue—10 percent in 2015—than the OECD average of 6 percent.
 Almost all revenue from taxes on property in the United States is collected by state and local governments.